Skip to main content

 referent = (('Data', WCHAR_SIZED_ARRAY),)

-Both of these bugs produce rpc_x_bad_stub_data with zero additional context.
-The only way I found them was hex-dumping the NDR bytes and comparing against the MS-DRSR wire format byte by byte.
+Both bugs produce rpc_x_bad_stub_data with zero additional context.
+The only way to find them was hex-dumping the NDR bytes and comparing against the MS-DRSR wire format byte by byte.

 The bug that almost killed the project